Enrique Camarena Robles

-Enrique Camarena Robles (born 1957, in Mexico City) is a Mexican psychiatrist, doctor and President of the Asociación Ibero-Latinoamericana de Neurociencias y Psiquiatría (AILANCYP).
+Enrique Camarena Robles (born 1957) is a Mexican psychiatrist, doctor and President of the Asociación Ibero-Latinoamericana de Neurociencias y Psiquiatría (AILANCYP).

 Biography

-Enrique Camarena Robles was born in Mexico City, Mexico, in 1957.
-He graduated in medicine in 1981 at the "Escuela Mexicana de Medicina" at the Universidad de “La Salle” in Mexico City, he finished the psychiatry specialty at the “Hospital Psiquiátrico Fray Bernardino Álvarez” of the "Secretaria de Salud" in 1986, and studied the master in child psychiatry at the "Hospital Psiquiátrico Dr. Juan N. Navarro” of the same Secretaria.
-He studied the subspecialty in Psychoanalytic Psychotherapy at the “Círculo de Psicoterapia Psicoanalítica de México” in 1991.
+Enrique Camarena Robles was born in Mexico City, Mexico in 1957.
+He graduated in medicine in 1981 at the "Escuela Mexicana de Medicina" at the Universidad de “La Salle” in Mexico City, he finished the psychiatry specialty at the “Hospital Psiquiátrico Fray Bernardino Álvarez” of the "Secretaria de Salud" in 1986, and studied the master in child psychiatry at the "Hospital Psiquiátrico Dr. Juan N. Navarro" of the same Secretaria.
+He studied the subspecialty in Psychoanalytic Psychotherapy at the "Círculo de Psicoterapia Psicoanalítica de México" in 1991.